 The rancher who was hugged to death by a giant anteater near Inhaí.

-The orphan girl who was raised in a cave near Biribiri.Welcome to the Serra do Espinhaço — where miners, mule-drivers, and other mestres of the backcountry still pass down the colorful histories of the not-so-distant “good ol’ days” to barkeeps, house guests, and anyone else who’s willing to listen.
+Welcome to the Serra do Espinhaço, where miners, mule-drivers, and other mestres of the backcountry still pass down the colorful histories of the not-so-distant “good ol’ days” to barkeeps, house guests, and anyone else who’s willing to listen.

-We, for one, love to listen.
+We, for one, are always happy to indulge them.

 Some residents believe beauty and biodiversity can replace diamonds and flowers.
-Others see the lack of tourism today as proof that the government has no plan — and that the land must provide, now.
+Others see the lack of tourism today as proof that the government has no plan, and that the land must provide, now.

 With environmentalists and mining lobbyists both shouting, you’re likely to hear a few colorful perspectives along the way.